I'd love your feedback on making this app more useful!

 What else have you made?

-Take a look my other app, Checkbot, a Chrome extension that bulk checks your web pages for SEO, speed, and security best practices.
+Take a look my other app, Checkbot: SEO checker, a Chrome extension that bulk checks your web pages for SEO, speed, and security best practices.
 It has 80K users and a 4.9 star rating.

-Privacy: This website collects anonymized data to help with making improvements.
+Privacy: This website collects anonymized data to help make improvements.
 Tap for more.

 This website shares data with the following services: